-[For referees only: The empirical analysis uses three ground-truth (gold standard) datasets that are attached to this submission as supplementary material only for the Reviewers to download; after acceptance of the manuscript, the data will be identified by IDs in a Mendeley Data deposit linked to the paper so that they can be downloaded from Higgs and Schürer (2014) and Bennett et al. (2019c).
-Redeposit of the datasets is not possible because of licensing restrictions but readers will be able to download the full datasets and replicate the results in this paper from the sources cited.]
+The empirical analysis relies on three ground-truth (gold standard) datasets: "1891 1000 Ent", "1851 1000 Ent", and "1851 MAX(Extracted)" available for download in Mendeley Data (Montebruno et al., 2020).
+All the results of this paper can be replicated using those datasets.
 Our approach to the problem of classification of the 1851-81 censuses is to train the data with the known labels in the later 1891-1911 censuses, using the entrepreneur status that is fully reported in these later censuses (but not the earlier ones).
-Following the definition of predictive or supervised ML, we first develop a base-line model by approximating the unknown classification function with a logit (LR) model, using as training set the 1891 census where the labels 0 = Worker and 1 = Entrepreneurcome from the reported employment status responses given in this census that are not available in earlier censuses.
-The LR classifier uses as classification features the following: the coding of the individual's occupational statement (SubOccode: See Bennett et al. (2018), for the list of the 844 occupational categories), Registration- sub-district (RSD) population Density (to use information of each individual's location), the individual's Age, Sex, Marital status, Relationship to the head of the household, and Number of servants in the household (which is a family resource surrogate).
+Following the definition of predictive or supervized ML, we first develop a base-line model by approximating the unknown classification function with a logit (LR) model, using as training set the 1891 census where the labels 0 = Worker and 1 = Entrepreneur come from the reported employment status responses given in this census that are not available in earlier censuses.
+The LR classifier uses as classification features the following: the coding of the individual's occupational statement (SubOccode: See Bennett et al. (2018), for the list of the 844 occupational categories, which are sub-divisions of the I-CeM Occodes), Registration-sub-district (RSD) population Density (to use information of each individual's location), the individual's Age, Sex, Marital status, Relationship to the head of the household, and Number of servants in the household (which is a family resource surrogate).
 The method tests the accuracy of the LR for classifying individuals for whom their entrepreneur status is known from their 1891 census responses.
 The dataset has 1,000 entrepreneurs and 1,000 non-entrepreneurs (the training set is a random subset of 60% and the test set a random subset of the other 40% of the full datasets).
-The LR achieves an accuracy of 0.74 and a confusion matrix (see below for a full explanation) given in Figure 1a.
+The LR achieves an accuracy of 0.74 and a confusion matrix (see below for a full explanation) given in Figure 1.
 The full trained model is presented in Table 3 where a logit classifier is used and each weight (w) and its t-statistic are given.
 The same model but stripped of the SubOccode feature for computing efficiency is given in Table 4 where not only weights but also partial derivative marginal effects are provided.
 Note that the marginal effects are given only for the level variables and not for the squared, interaction and constant terms.

-A similar procedure is followed with a MNL model with labels W/E/OA dropping the SubOccode feature for ease of computation with a dataset of 1,000 in each category (and similarly defined training set as above).
-Table 5 shows each weight (w) and its t-statistic, while Table 6 shows the partial derivative marginal effects for each variable in levels.
+A similar procedure is followed with an MNL model with labels W/E/OA dropping the SubOccode feature for ease of computation with a dataset of 1,000 in each category (and similarly defined training set as above).
+Table 5 shows each weight $(\boldsymbol{w})$ and its $\boldsymbol{t}$ -statistic, while Table 6 shows the partial derivative marginal effects for each variable in levels.